6 essential change management tools for 2022

 Say that a company has floundering returns and decides to reinvent itself with a brand-new focus.
 In doing so, their salespeople will have to sell completely new products.
 They’ll also need to learn how to use tablets and a new software program so they can pitch to clients on the go.

-On the IT side, they use a program to create an interactive guide on how to use the new technology they’re rolling out (the tablets and software).
+On the IT side, they use a program to create an interactive guide on using the new technology they’re rolling out (the tablets and software).
 The guide is user-friendly and contains PDFs, videos, and infographics — so the staff has no problem learning how to use their new gadgets.

-Because of these tools, employees receive the proper training and support they need for a seamless change.
-That’s a simple example of how you can use software tools to make organizational change management more manageable and less chaotic.
+Because of these tools, employees receive the proper training and support they need for seamless change.
+This is a simple example of how software tools can make organizational change management more manageable and less chaotic.

 By now, you should understand why tools are necessary for the change management process.
 Like anything else, not all change management software is created equal.
 That’s why you’ll want to use these criteria when evaluating a new tool: